pinklite/want/README.md

 ## Requirements

-To run WANT, download and install the following:

 * JDK 1.8
 * Apache Tomcat 8.x (or other web service engine)

-To build WANT, download and install the following:

-* GWT SDK (tested using GWT SDK 2.6.1)
-* Apache Ant (for building only)

 ## Installation

-Select the `release` tab above and download the latest release of the `want.war` file into your Apache Tomcat `/webapps` directory.
-Start Tomcat and open a browser to `http://<host:port>/want` to view the WANT application.
+Download the (latest release)[https://github.com/dhs-gov/want/releases] of the `want.war` file and place into your Apache Tomcat `/webapps` directory.
+Start Tomcat and open a browser to `http://<host:port>/want`.

 ## Build